CentreForDigitalHumanities/panel-randomizer/README.md

 Panel Randomizer is a Python/Django application to create URLs that forward to a specified LimeSurvey questionaire

 * The respondent fills out his/her (student) ID, which is saved AES encoded in the database.
 * Respondents are only forwarded one first time to a questionaire.
-If the respondents ID is retrieved form the database, the respondent is redirected to a screenout.
+If the respondents ID is retrieved from the database, the respondent is redirected to a screenout.
 * The resulting forwarding URL contains two GET variables (key-value pairs) that can be used to prefill questions in the Lime Survey questionaire:
 	*  Respondent ID.
 The URL key can be named randomly in the admin (see: Manual)
 	*  Branching.
 The URL key can be named randomly in the admin.
 The value in the URL is a rotating number, which runs from 1 to the limit value that is defined in the admin.
-Using this as a pre-answered value, a specified group of questions can be shown in LimeSurvey using LimeSurvey's so called 'relevance equatation'<br><br>
+Using this as a pre-answered value, a specified group of questions can be shown in LimeSurvey using LimeSurvey's so called 'relevance equation'<br><br>

 * A javascript to run YouTube films.
 The YouTube player is activated without controls, and without pause/stop feature.
 After film ending LimeSurvery's 'next' button is automatically activated to turn the survey page.
 * Recognizes the device of the participant.
 Desktop users wil be forwarded to a survey that is specified in the admin settings.
 Mobile users can be forwarded to an other specified survey that is optimized for mobile devices.
 If in the admin no mobile version is specified, all users are forwarded to the desktop version